 You can’t prevent hair from getting sweaty, but certainly getting it off your neck where you’ll be sweaty is key to keeping it some dryer.
 Also hats are going to trap heat and result in more head sweat.

-Used on hair to help infuse moisture and prevent breakage this is seriously better than most moisturizers on the market, plus you know it’s all natural.
+Coconut oil can on hair to help infuse moisture and prevent breakage and split ends.
+This is seriously better than most moisturizers on the market, plus you know it’s all natural and won’t have any harmful ingredients.

 With curly hair I can use some after a shower to define my curls, other times I layer it on prior to a run as a deep treatment mask, which I think wash out afterwards.